Ufokhi/cs50x2019/README.md

 # Code example
-All tasks are written in C language
-Some of them contains pseudocode file
+All tasks are written in C language, some of them contains pseudocode file

 ```
 // Patryk Rogala (Ufokhi)